ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - Type `qq` then press <kbd>Tab</kbd> for command suggestions
 - URLs in notes are automatically detected and clickable

+## ☁️ Git Sync

+QuickNotes supports syncing your notes to a Git repository.
+This is a great way to back up your notes and sync them across multiple computers.

+### Setup

+1. **Enable Git Sync in Settings**:
+    - Open PowerToys settings.
+    - Go to the QuickNotes plugin settings.
+    - Check the "Enable Git Sync" checkbox.
+2. **Configure Git Settings**:
+    - **Git Repository URL**: The URL of the Git repository you want to sync to.
+Both HTTPS and SSH URLs are supported.
+For example: `https://github.com/user/repo.git` or `git@github.com:user/repo.git`.
+    - **Git Branch**: The branch you want to sync to.
+Defaults to `main`.
+    - **Git Username**: Your Git username.
+    - **Git Email**: Your Git email address.

+### Usage

+- `qq sync`: This command will commit and push your notes to the remote repository.
+- `qq restore`: This command will pull the latest version of your notes from the remote repository.
+It will create a local backup of your notes before restoring.

+**Authentication**: The plugin uses your system's Git credentials.
+If you are using HTTPS, it's recommended to use a Personal Access Token (PAT) instead of a password.
+For SSH, make sure your SSH key is configured correctly.

 ## 🎬 Demo

 <div align="center">